Meuthia Kasim

 Meuthia "Mukas" Kasim (born August 19, 1968) is a radio announcer, radio personality, and entrepreneur in Indonesia.
 Meuthia judged in the first and second seasons of Indonesian Idol.
 During the second season of Indonesian Idol, Meuthia experienced a stroke and has since retired from all public events thus far.

+Personal life

 Meuthia is married to Bimbom Barkah, head of Universal Music Indonesia.